Relatively uncommon

 Intralesional triamcinolone: 3.3-10 mg/mL (Kenalog-10) diluted 1:2 with saline and repeated every 3-4 weeks x 3 using a 30-gauge needle; high doses should not be given in a small area as erosions and ulcers may occur.

 • Systemic corticosteroids: Prednisone 40-60 mg orally a day can ameliorate symptoms in most patients but symptoms recur on stopping the medication.
-This is not a first-line medication in this case.
+This is not a first-line medication in this case and should be used in combination with topical steroids.37

 • Topical calcineurin inhibitors are non-steroidal immunomodulatory medications now often used in the treatment of skin disease.
 If there is no improvement with glucocorticoids, our second-line therapy is tacrolimus.
-Results from small case series suggest that topical tacrolimus can be effective for treatment of vulvovaginal (and oral) lichen planus.31 32 33 34 Patients are warned that 30-50% of women who try tacrolimus have vulvar burning initially.
-In some cases, burning may disappear within a few days of use.
-We prescribe 0.03% or 0.1 % ointment.
-The patient should apply the smallest amount needed to coat the lesion in order to minimize burning and irritation, and then rub it in well.
-We begin with every other day treatments, gradually working up to twice daily.
-Daily sitz baths for the first week of therapy can help alleviate burning.
-To minimize burning, tacrolimus can be applied on top of the glucocorticoid ointment or on top of a coat of petroleum jelly.
-We continue therapy for up to 12 weeks as long as there is continue improvement in symptoms, then reduce the dose to maintenance therapy: one to three times weekly, as needed to control symptoms.35 Monitoring drug levels is unnecessary with topical therapy.
-To date, there is no strong evidence of cancer associated with topically applied tacrolimus.
+Results from small case series suggest that topical tacrolimus can be effective for treatment of vulvovaginal (and oral) lichen planus,38 39 40 41 though improvement can be delayed in comparison to topical steroids42 In a small retrospective study of patients unresponsive to topical steroids, 94% of patients responded to topical tacrolimus with regular daily use44 We continue therapy for up to 12 weeks as long as there is continue improvement in symptoms, then reduce the dose to maintenance therapy: one to three times weekly, as needed to control symptoms.45 Monitoring drug levels is unnecessary with topical therapy.
+Of note, tacrolimus carries a black box warning for increased risk of squamous cell carcinoma.
+However, to date, there is no strong evidence of cancer associated with topically applied tacrolimus.
+Pimecrolimus works similarly, however, is more selective regarding target cells and therefore side effects are reportedly more tolerable in comparison to tacrolimus.46

 Pain control